wuespace/envar/README.md

 ### 📂 Files

-If the `PORT` environment variable is not found, Envar looks for a variable named `PORT_PATH`.
-If `PORT_PATH` exists, Envar reads the file specified by this variable and uses its contents as the value for `PORT`.
+If the `PORT` environment variable is not found, Envar looks for a variable named `PORT_FILE`.
+If `PORT_FILE` exists, Envar reads the file specified by this variable and uses its contents as the value for `PORT`.

 ### 🛠️ Defaults